philstutorials/philstutorials.github.io/CPSC359.md

 ### Week 1 Plan:
-This week we'll practice what you learnt in last weeks lectures.
+This week we'll practice what you learned in last week's lectures.
 That means we will:

 - Practice translating between three different representations of boolean functions, i.e.,
  > algebra <> truth tables <> logic diagrams.